24/7 Green Energy

 Reservoir longevity, predictability, and the thermal contract with a GPU rack.
 An engineering essay.

-Northfield Capital and Helios Climate lead the round to bring our Maharashtra cluster online.
+USA and Europe-based investor leads the round to bring our Maharashtra cluster online.

 Himalia works with hyperscalers, sovereign AI labs, infrastructure capital, and policy partners ready to anchor India’s next compute decade.